zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_secure_boot.rst

 of the firmware is out-of-scope for MCUBoot.
 MCUBoot supports three different ways to switch to the new firmware and it is assumed that firmware images are executed-in-place (XIP).
 The default behaviour is the overwrite-based image upgrade.
-In this case the active firmware is always executed from slot 0 and slot 1 is a staging area for new images.
-Before executing the new firmware image, the content of slot 0 must be overwritten with the content of slot 1 (the new firmware image).
+In this case the active firmware is always executed from the primary slot and the secondary slot is a staging area for new images.
+Before executing the new firmware image, the content of the primary slot must be overwritten with the content of the secondary slot (the new firmware image).
 The second option is the image swapping strategy when the content of the two memory slots must be physically swapped.
 This needs the scratch area to be defined in the memory layout.
 The third option is the non-swapping version, which eliminates the complexity of image swapping and its administration.
 Active image can be executed from either memory slot, but new firmware must be linked to the address space of the proper (currently inactive) memory slot.

 Overwrite operation
 ===================
-Active image is stored in slot 0, and this image is started always by the bootloader.
-Therefore images must be linked to slot 0.
-If the bootloader finds a valid image in slot 1, which is marked for upgrade, then the content of slot 0 will be simply overwritten with the content of slot 1, before starting the new image from slot 0.
-After the content of slot 0 has been successfully overwritten, the header and trailer of the new image in slot 1 is erased to prevent the triggering of another unncessary image uprade after a restart.
+Active image is stored in the primary slot, and this image is started always by the bootloader.
+Therefore images must be linked to the primary slot.
+If the bootloader finds a valid image in the secondary slot, which is marked for upgrade, then the content of the primary slot will be simply overwritten with the content of the secondary slot, before starting the new image from the primary slot.
+After the content of the primary slot has been successfully overwritten, the header and trailer of the new image in the secondary slot is erased to prevent the triggering of another unncessary image uprade after a restart.
 The overwrite operation is fail-safe and resistant to power-cut failures.
-For more details please refer to the MCUBoot
+For more details please refer to the MCUBoot `documentation <https://www.mcuboot.com/mcuboot/design.html>`__.
-`documentation <https://www.mcuboot.com/mcuboot/design.html>`__.

 Swapping operation
 ==================
 This operation can be set with the ``MCUBOOT_UPGRADE_STRATEGY`` compile time switch (see `Build time configuration`_).
-With swapping image upgrade strategy the active image is also stored in slot 0 and it will always be started by the bootloader.
-If the bootloader finds a valid image in slot 1, which is marked for upgrade, then contents of slot 0 and slot 1 will be swapped, before starting the new image from slot 0.
+With swapping image upgrade strategy the active image is also stored in the primary slot and it will always be started by the bootloader.
+If the bootloader finds a valid image in the secondary slot, which is marked for upgrade, then contents of the primary slot and the secondary slot will be swapped, before starting the new image from the primary slot.
 Scratch area is used as a temporary storage place during image swapping.
-Update mark from slot 1 is removed when the swapping is successful.
+Update mark from the secondary slot is removed when the swapping is successful.
 The boot loader can revert the swapping as a fall-back mechanism to recover the previous working firmware version after a faulty update.
 The swap operation is fail-safe and resistant to power-cut failures.
 For more details